Gardening with raised beds

 We spread wood chips then laid the cardboard but you don't have to spread wood chips underneath It's just how it worked out for us this time lol

-Then added soil and plants. 😊
+Then added soil and plants.
+This is the celery bed😊

 Burying eggs Because they are beneficial for gardens! they provide calcium, a crucial nutrient for plant growth, and can act as a natural pest deterrent, especially for slugs and snails.